linode/docs/docs/applications/containers/deploy-volumes-with-the-linode-block-storage-csi-driver/index.md

         kubectl create -f owncloud-service.yaml

-1. To retrieve the port your ownCloud Pod is listening on, use the `describe` command on your newly created Service:
+1. To retrieve the port that the ownCloud Pod is listening on, use the `describe` command on the newly created Service:

         kubectl describe service owncloud